Lalan Singh

-Rajiv Ranjan Singh (born 24 January 1955), better known as Lalan Singh, is an Indian politician who is serving as 11th Minister of Panchayati Raj, and 3rd Minister of Fisheries, Animal Husbandry and Dairying since 2024.
+Rajiv Ranjan Singh (born 24 January 1955), better known as Lalan Singh, is an Indian politician who is serving as the 11th Minister of Panchayati Raj and 3rd Minister of Fisheries, Animal Husbandry and Dairying since 2024.
 He is also the Member of Parliament representing Munger in the 17th Lok Sabha from Janata Dal (United).
 He was the national party president of JDU (Janta Dal United) from 31 July 2021 to 29 December 2023.
 He was also the former JD(U) Bihar unit President.

 He was nominated as a member of the Bihar Legislative Council in June 2014 after his defeat in the May 2014 Lok Sabha elections.
 He was a member of the 15th Lok Sabha of India and represented Munger Lok Sabha constituency of Bihar.
 He also represented Begusarai constituency in the 14th Lok Sabha of India.

 Lalan Singh won 2024 Lok Sabha Election from Munger Lok Sabha constituency.